-The primary focus of this paper is on a new formulation for inextensible filaments.
+The primary focus of this paper is on a modified formulation for inextensible filaments.
 In our approach, the fibers are evolved via a rotation of the tangent vector on the unit sphere, and the fiber positions are then obtained by integration.
-This approach is similar to that of [34], but unique because we consider the fiber as a continuum, rather than a collection of discrete line segments.
+This approach is similar to that of [36], but unique because we consider the fiber as a continuum, rather than a collection of discrete line segments.
 In this way, we maintain strict inextensibility of the fibers without introducing a penalty parameter.
-To close our formulation, we treat the force due to tension as a Lagrange multiplier and enforce the principle that the constraint forces do no work [42].
-We couple this advance with recent techniques [1, 81] for efficient evaluation of nonlocal integrals appearing in SBT to develop a method that is both accurate and robust.
-In our spectrally accurate numerical method, we use, as in [65], Chebyshev polynomials of relatively low degree (16 - 32) to represent the fiber centerlines and the force densities acting on them.
+To close our formulation, we treat the force due to tension as a Lagrange multiplier and enforce the principle that the constraint forces do no work [52].
+We couple this advance with recent techniques [53,54] for efficient evaluation of nonlocal integrals appearing in SBT to develop a method that is both accurate and robust.

+In our spectrally accurate numerical method, we use, as in [15], Chebyshev polynomials of relatively low degree (16-32) to represent the fiber centerlines and the force densities acting on them.
 This assumes that all of these quantities are smooth enough to be represented in the spectral basis.
-This assumption fails for truly cylindrical fibers near the endpoints, and also when the fibers experience localized forces such as those due to steric repulsion, electrostatics, friction, and molecular motors.
-In our concluding Section 7, we discuss some possible ways to extend our method to account for these important biophysical forces and fiber shapes.
+This assumption fails for truly cylindrical fibers near the end points, and also when the fibers experience localized forces such as those due to steric repulsion, electrostatics, friction, and molecular motors.
+In our concluding Sec.
+VII, we discuss some possible ways to extend our method to account for these important biophysical forces and fiber shapes.

 The rest of this paper is laid out as follows.
-We begin in Section 2 by introducing the necessary SBT equations for both local and nonlocal hydrodynamics.
-We modify the classical SBT formulation [38, 36, 26] to regularize the local drag coefficient for cylindrical fibers and account for inter-fiber interactions through the RPY tensor.
-In Section 3, we parameterize inextensible motions of the fiber as rotations of the unit tangent vector, thus strictly enforcing inextensibility.
-We then discuss how to determine the Lagrange multiplier forces for inextensibility by imposing the principle of virtual work in a weak $L^2$ sense.
-Section 4 is devoted to numerical methods.
-We show how to incorporate a fast method for evaluating far-field hydrodynamic interactions (positively-split Ewald summation [21]), and how to use specialized quadrature schemes for accurate evaluation of finite part and near-fiber quadratures.
-In Section 4.5, we design a semi-implicit, second-order temporal integrator that treats bending elasticity implicitly, yet for dilute systems only requires solving a block-diagonal linear system with a single evaluation of the nonlocal hydrodynamics per time step.
-For more concentrated systems, we use GMRES to solve a dense linear system, but show in Section 5.2 that at most a few iterations are needed per time step to maintain stability.
-In the other numerical tests of Section 5, we also show how our "weak formulation" of inextensibility gives improved spatial accuracy over the traditional "strong formulation" of inextensibility in [84, 65].
-In Section 6, we study the rheology of a cross-linked network of filaments in oscillatory shear by introducing cross-linkers into the SBT formulation.
-Section 7 gives our conclusions and discusses future work.
+We begin in Sec.
+II by introducing the necessary SBT equations for both local and nonlocal hydrodynamics.
+We modify the classical SBT formulation [19-21] to regularize the local drag coefficient for cylindrical fibers and account for interfiber interactions through the RPY tensor.
+In Sec.
+III, we parametrize inextensible motions of the fiber as rotations of the unit tangent vector, thus strictly enforcing inextensibility.
+We then discuss how to determine the Lagrange multiplier forces for inextensibility by imposing the principle of virtual work in a weak L^2 sense.
+Section IV is devoted to numerical methods.
+We show how to incorporate a fast method for evaluating far-field hydrodynamic interactions (positively split Ewald summation [29]), and how to use specialized quadrature schemes for accurate evaluation of finite part and near-fiber integrals.
+In Sec.
+IV E, we design a semi-implicit, second-order temporal integrator that treats bending elasticity implicitly, yet for dilute systems only requires solving a block-diagonal linear system with a single evaluation of the nonlocal hydrodynamics per time step.
+For more concentrated systems, we use the generalized minimal residual method (GMRES) to solve a dense linear system, but show in Sec.
+VB that at most a few iterations are needed per time step to maintain stability.
+In the other numerical tests of Sec.
+V, we also show how our "weak formulation" of inextensibility gives improved spatial accuracy over the traditional "strong formulation" of inextensibility in [15,48].
+In Sec.
+VI, we study the rheology of a cross-linked network of filaments in oscillatory shear by introducing cross linkers into the SBT formulation.
+Section VII gives our conclusions and discusses future work.